CounterPath Corporation (CPAH)'s Financial Results Comparing With LINE Corporation (NYSE:LN) | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of CounterPath Corporation are 0.8 and 0.8.
-Competitively, LINE Corporation has 2.4 and 2.4 for Current and Quick Ratio.
-LINE Corporation’s better ability to pay short and long-term obligations than CounterPath Corporation.
+The current Quick Ratio of CounterPath Corporation is 0.8 while its Current Ratio is 0.8.
+Meanwhile, LINE Corporation has a Current Ratio of 2.4 while its Quick Ratio is 2.4.
+LINE Corporation is better positioned to pay off its short-term and long-term debts than CounterPath Corporation.

 Insider and Institutional Ownership

 The shares of both CounterPath Corporation and LINE Corporation are owned by institutional investors at 5.8% and 3.3% respectively.
-Insiders owned 1.3% of CounterPath Corporation shares.
+CounterPath Corporation’s share held by insiders are 1.3%.
 Comparatively, insiders own roughly 64.09% of LINE Corporation’s shares.

 Performance